joergschwarzwaelder/hhc2023/Objective-11/README.md

 Setting these three bytes to `9` in the backup file results in an amount of `999` coins after the restore.

 ### Pass the gap
-On the far right of the game, there is a gap at it is impossible to jump over it.
+On the far right of the game, there is a gap and it is impossible to jump over it.

 ![gap](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-11/gap.png)